-Professor Joe Cain is an expert in the history of evolutionary biology, especially Darwin, Darwinism, and the synthesis period in evolutionary studies.
-Prof Joe Cain’s research interests include the history of evolutionary studies, Darwin and Darwinism, history of science in London, history of eugenics, heritage studies, and history of natural history.
+Professor Joe Cain is an expert in the history of evolutionary biology, especially Darwin, Darwinism, and the professional evolutionary studies in the twentieth century.
+Joe’s research interests include the history of evolutionary studies, Darwin and Darwinism, history of science in London, history of eugenics, heritage studies, and history of natural history.
 Recent projects include: use of jokes in science to measure tribal affiliations, romantic collaborations in modern science, and the famous dinosaur statues in London’s Crystal Palace.
-Joe also is director of the Legacies of Eugenics project.
+Joe is director of the Legacies of Eugenics project.
+Joe hosts the podcast WeAreSTS.

 Recent Research Activities

-In 2020, Joe is researching the history of eugenics research and advocacy at UCL, using blogs to disseminate some of his findings and reflections.
+In 2021, Joe is researching the history of eugenics research and advocacy at UCL, using blogs to disseminate some of his findings and reflections.
 This focuses attention on Karl Pearson, Francis Galton, Ronald Fisher, and the Francis Galton Laboratory for National Eugenics.
-Joe was a member of the 2018-2020 UCL Eugenics Inquiry.
+He works in collaboration with Dr Maria Kiladi.
+Joe was a member of the 2018-2020 UCL Eugenics Inquiry and he helped create the MORE Report, which is the only majority report resulting from that Inquiry.

 In 2019, Joe oversaw republication of Lyndsay Farrall’s classic work, The Origins and Growth of the English Eugenics Movement, 1865-1925, as STS Occasional Papers number 9 (ISBN 978-1-78751-001-2, free open access).